Getting help for someone struggling with suicidal thoughts

 Although thoughts about death or suicide are not uncommon, it is important to take them seriously.
 It is not possible to predict suicide with absolute precision, but there are signs that a person may be considering suicide.

-If you see or hear these warning signs, seek professional help now:
+Seek professional help now if you see or hear these warning signs:

 - Expressing thoughts of harming oneself, writing about death or suicide, threatening to kill oneself